 In English, the Ministry of Health releases the updates and statistics at http://www.salute.gov.it/portale/nuovocoronavirus/.

 On June 3, 2020, Italy reopened the borders to travelers arriving from the EU countries, Schengen area countries and the UK.
 The borders have remained open to the residents of these countries since then.

 Italy aligns its entry policy with the European Union to a large extent.
 On June 30, 2020, the Council of the European Union adopted its first recommendation on the gradual lifting of the restrictions on non-essential travel into the EU.
 Based on this recommendation, the EU member states can lift the travel restrictions for residents of a limited number of countries.
 Currently, the following countries are in the list:

 The EU Council scheduled the list of countries to be reviewed on a bi-weekly basis.
 However, the most recent review dates to August 7, 2020.
 Countries may be added to the list or removed from it based on the actual epidemiological situation.
 The recommendations describe the criteria to determine countries for which the travel restrictions should be lifted.
 The EU Council press releases with the recommendations and criteria are available on the official website of the EU Council:

 In 2020, hotels and huts opened in June as planned or with a minor delay versus their normal opening dates.
 A small number of privately owned huts remained closed during the entire summer 2020.
 We contacted our guests with reservations at those huts and offered alternative solutions.
 New regulations have been established for mountain huts as a result of Covid-19.
-Please visit Covid-19: What Changes at Mountain Huts in 2020 for details.
+Please visit Covid-19: What Changed in Mountain Huts in 2020 for details.